 Sam and Mary Ellen Conroy came to the Wedgwood neighborhood of Seattle in about 1915.
 They lived a rural lifestyle of using draft horses for construction and road work, and they helped nurture the Chapel of St. Ignatius which met in a log cabin.

 Samuel and Mary Ellen Conroy left Gladstone, Michigan in 1905 to settle in Seattle where other relatives had preceded them.
 Mr. Conroy had just turned forty and he was ready to start a new life in Seattle.
 At first the Conroys lived in the Roosevelt neighborhood and Samuel worked with his brother George as an excavation contractor for construction projects.

 Property records give 1919 as the build date of the Conroy’s house at 3239 NE 87th Street.
 This date could be wrong, or the earlier (1915) city directory listing may mean that the Conroys lived in a nearby temporary house before building at 3239.

 The Conroy’s life in Wedgwood

 On the census of 1920 Sam Conroy listed himself as a teamster, which meant anyone who drove horses in their line of work.
 Mr. Conroy was also described as a landscape gardener because he would plow gardens or do the landscaping around a new house.
 He used a horse-drawn scoop shovel called a Fresno Scraper to dig basements or grade roads and driveways.
-The fresno was invented in 1883 and was the forerunner of tractors and bulldozers.
+The fresno was invented in 1883 and was the forerunner of earthmoving equipment such as tractors and bulldozers.
 Mechanized construction equipment was not yet commonly used in the 1920s.

 In winter Mr. Conroy would get the horses sharp-shod and pull neighborhood children in a sled.
 In the 1920s 35th Ave NE was higher at NE 87th Street than the Conroy’s house.
 Water sometimes drained over to the west side of the house and a little pond formed there, which in freezing weather was a favorite ice-skating pond for the neighborhood.